 Japanese pickled ginger or gari has become widely known overseas thanks to its role as a palette cleanser for sushi.
-Mitoku’s sushi ginger is made with ultra-thin ginger slices, pickled in brown rice vinegar, with an touch of sea salt and red shiso leaf added for flavor and color.
+Mitoku’s sushi ginger is made with ultra-thin ginger slices, pickled in brown rice vinegar, with a touch of sea salt and red shiso leaf added for flavor and color.
 The delicate slicing allows the vinegar to penetrate the ginger more thoroughly, improving flavor and texture.
-This ready-to-eat sushi ginger has a fresh and zesty tang that both stimulates the appetite and invigorates the taste buds.
+This ready-to-eat sushi ginger has a refreshing, zesty tang that tickles the taste buds and enhances the overall dining experience.

 Creating the right environment for fermentation

 Although roots such as ginger, carrots, and Japanese radish (daikon) are the most commonly used vegetables in Japanese pickling, other vegetables such as cucumber, burdock, eggplant, and even flowers are sometimes used.
 The key to making crisp, flavorful pickles, such as Mitoku’s Takuan and Sushi Ginger, is using fresh, clean vegetables, adding just enough high-quality salt, and creating a highly acidic pickling medium before the vegetables start to spoil.